MakiOmar/Almoukhlif-Odoo-API/README.md

 - **Advanced Filtration**: Date range, order status, customer search, and order ID filters
 - **Cached Counts**: 5-minute cache for admin bar counts to reduce server load

+## 📊 Order Activity Logging System

+The plugin includes a comprehensive order activity logging system that tracks all order status changes and activities for audit purposes.
+This system helps you understand who changed order statuses, when, and how the changes were triggered.

+### **Features**

+- **Complete Activity Tracking**: Logs all order status changes, creations, updates, and Odoo interactions
+- **User Identification**: Tracks which user performed each action
+- **Source Detection**: Identifies whether changes came from admin panel, REST API, AJAX, etc.
+- **Detailed Context**: Captures IP addresses, user agents, and backtrace information
+- **Daily Log Files**: Organizes logs by date for easy management
+- **Admin Interface**: Provides a comprehensive admin page to view and filter logs
+- **teamlog Integration**: Uses your existing teamlog function for additional logging

+### **What Gets Logged**

+#### **Order Status Changes**
+- Status changes from any source (admin panel, REST API, AJAX, etc.)
+- Old and new status values
+- User who made the change
+- Timestamp and IP address

+#### **Order Activities**
+- Order creation
+- Order updates
+- Admin panel interactions
+- Bulk actions
+- AJAX operations

+#### **Odoo Integration Activities**
+- Orders sent to Odoo (success/failure)
+- Order cancellations in Odoo
+- Authentication failures
+- API response details

+#### **System Information**
+- Trigger source (Admin Panel, REST API, AJAX, Frontend, etc.)
+- User information (ID, username, display name, roles)
+- IP address and user agent
+- Backtrace information for debugging

+### **Log File Structure**

+Logs are stored in `wp-content/order-activity-logs/` with daily files:
+- Format: `order-activity-YYYY-MM-DD.log`
+- Each line is a JSON object containing complete activity information
+- Files are automatically created and managed

+### **Admin Interface**

+Access the activity logs via **Odoo Orders → Activity Logs** in the WordPress admin:

+#### **Filtering Options**
+- Date range selection
+- Order ID filtering
+- Activity type filtering
+- User filtering
+- Trigger source filtering

+#### **Log Details**
+- Click "View Details" to see complete log information
+- Modal popup with structured data display
+- Backtrace information for debugging
+- Additional context data

+### **Debug Tools**

+Access debug tools via **Tools → Odoo Activity Debug**:

+#### **Testing**
+- Test logging functionality
+- Verify system configuration
+- Check log directory permissions

+#### **Management**
+- View log file information
+- Clear all log files
+- System information display

+### **Usage Examples**

+#### **Viewing Logs for a Specific Order**
+1. Go to **Odoo Orders → Activity Logs**
+2. Enter the order ID in the filter
+3. Click "Filter" to see all activities for that order

+#### **Investigating Status Changes**
+1. Filter by activity type "Status Change"
+2. Set date range to cover the period of interest
+3. Review user information and trigger sources

+#### **Audit Trail**
+1. Use date range filters to focus on specific periods
+2. Filter by user to see all actions by a specific person
+3. Export or review logs for compliance purposes

+### **Configuration**

+The logging system is automatically enabled when the plugin is active.
+No additional configuration is required.

+#### **Log Retention**
+- Logs are stored indefinitely by default
+- Use the debug tools to manually clear old logs
+- Consider implementing automated log rotation for production

+#### **Performance**
+- Logging is designed to be lightweight and non-blocking
+- Uses file locking to prevent corruption
+- Minimal impact on order processing performance

 ## 🚨 Odoo Status Failures & Order Notes

 The plugin tracks order synchronization status using the `oodo-status` meta key and stores detailed error messages in order notes.
 Here's what happens when orders fail: